cbharathulwar/sbi-srim/README.md

 This repo contains Jupyter notebooks and prototype pipelines for:
 - Running SRIM simulations and extracting lattice vacancy data
 - Using SBI techniques to infer ion energies from summary statistics
-- Building toy pipelines as a foundation for future quantum sensing applications
+- Building basic pipelines as a foundation for future quantum sensing applications